Bill's Book List

-These days I don’t read very much fiction.
-Most of my library contains books on marketing, communications, spirituality, healing and of course chiropractic.
+Lacking a formal education, I continue to do a lot of reading.
+Most of my library contains books on marketing, communications, the Internet, spirituality, health and of course my favorite chiropractic books.

-I'm only recently moving from actual books to the electronic versions on my iPad.
-There's just something about feel of holding an actual book (and being in bookstores) that I find pleasing.
-However, physical books have become a storage problem!
+I'm only recently moving from actual books to electronic versions on my iPad.
+There's just something about the feel of holding an actual book (and being in bookstores) that I find pleasing.
+But physical books have become a storage problem.